andrewelkins/cabinet/README.md

-Cabinet - Laravel 4 File Upload Package (Version 1.1.0)
+Cabinet - Laravel 4 File Upload Package
 =====================

 Cabinet is a file upload package for Laravel 4.